 Summary accounts

-This is helpful to both your accounting department and facility managers:
+This is helpful to both your accounting department and facility managers because:

 - When you subscribe to Accounting Export it's easy to export the single summary bill for payment to your accounting system.